College Prep Stress doesn’t wait til junior year.

 College Prep That is Rooted in Passion

-Working in higher education admissions for years, I quickly realized that the applicants who stood out were the teens who could connect their experiences with their passions and their goals with purpose.
+Working in higher education admissions for years, the applicants who stood out were the always the teens who could connect their experiences with their passions and their goals with purpose.

 Traditional college prep throws 11th and 12th graders into chaos—asking BIG questions about college and their future without teaching teens how to explore their answers.
 Anyone can come up with AN answer.
 But, a CONFIDENT answer comes from demonstrated experience and self-reflection; and that applicant will absolutely stand out from the crowd.